death-angel-141/Torrent-to-Gdrive-Leecher/README.md

 You will get around 384GB to download any torrent you want.

 2. **Downloading missing files without re-downloading whole torrent**: If somehow some files are missing try to re-download torrent.
 Fastresume will check files.

+### TODO

+Using PATool, extract compressed files that are password protected.